Questions Frequently Asked By Families

 Students may request a leave of absence for one year, with extensions given in special circumstances.
 Students considering a leave should consult with an advisor in the College Office, 120 Cohen Hall (215.898.6341) who can provide guidance and information about the process.

 The College Graduation Ceremony is for students graduating from the College of Arts and Sciences.
 Families are invited to attend.
-Each College student will cross the stage as his or her name is read.
+Each College student will cross the stage as their name is read.
 The University Commencement is for all students graduating from all of the undergraduate divisions, as well as from the various graduate and professional schools.
-Parents and guests are encouraged to attend.
+Families and guests are encouraged to attend.
 The College Graduation Ceremony generally occurs the evening before University Commencement.

 If a student has difficulty in a class or questions a grade, they should discuss this with the instructor.
 Students who feel the need for outside advice should consult with their academic advisor.
-It is sometimes tempting for parents to want to intervene on behalf of the student.
-However, parents are strongly urged to encourage their student to attempt to resolve any academic difficulty himself or herself by talking with the instructor and obtaining the guidance of their academic advisor.
+It is sometimes tempting for family members to want to intervene on behalf of the student.
+However, we strongly encourage students to attempt to resolve any academic difficulty themselves by talking with the instructor and obtaining the guidance of their academic advisor.
 Developing the skills to negotiate appropriately with faculty and staff is an important part of the student’s maturation process as an undergraduate.

 Some professors and departments are very strict about class attendance; others do not consider it part of the grading system.
 If the instructor determines a student has an excessive number of absences, the student’s final grade may be lowered.
 Some departments, the foreign languages in particular, have very precise rules for attendance.

-If a student must miss five days or less of class at any point during the semester, they should notify the instructor as soon as possible using the Course Absence Report system.
+If a student must miss five days or less of class at any point during the semester, they should notify the instructor as soon as possible using the Course Action Notice system.
 It is the student’s responsibility to find out what work was missed and to catch up as quickly as possible.
 Athletes are responsible for making up any work missed because of athletic obligations.

 If a student misses or anticipates missing more than five days of classes, they should contact the College’s CaseNet group as soon as possible.

-Students should check Penn InTouch before the end of the Course Selection period and before the end of the Drop period each semester to verify their schedule.
+Students should check Path@Penn before the end of the Course Selection period and before the end of the Drop period each semester to verify their schedule.
 Failure to attend a class for which one is registered does not result in being automatically dropped from the class.